-For the program operation op (a, b), an enhancement may improve the Checker Framework's types in either or both of the following ways:
+For the program operation op (a, b), you can refine the types in either or both of the following ways:

-1. Changing the resulting type to refine the estimate of the type of entire expression op(a,b).
+1. Change the result type of the entire expression op (a, b).

 As an example (and as the running example of implementing a dataflow refinement), the RegexUtil.asRegex method is declared as: